Blue-bearded helmetcrest

-The blue-bearded helmetcrest (Oxypogon cyanolaemus) is a Critically Endangered species of hummingbird in the "coquettes", tribe Lesbiini of subfamily Lesbiinae.
+The blue-bearded helmetcrest (Oxypogon cyanolaemus) is an Endangered species of hummingbird in the "coquettes", tribe Lesbiini of subfamily Lesbiinae.
 It is endemic to the Sierra Nevada de Santa Marta of northern Colombia.

 Taxonomy and systematics

 The blue-bearded helmetcrest was formerly considered to be a subspecies of what was known as the bearded helmetcrest (Oxypogon guerinii).
 The blue-bearded helmetcrest was promoted to species status when the bearded helmetcrest was split into four species based on a study of biometric and plumage data published in 2013.
 The nominate subspecies was renamed the green-bearded helmetcrest.
 The blue-bearded helmetcrest is monotypic.